csev/dj4e/assn/dj4e_ads1.md

 (2) Edit `~/django_projects/mysite/mysite/settings.py` and then delete
 all the `INSTALLED_APPLICATIONS` after `home`.
 You will have to search and replace `dj4e-samples` with `mysite` in a few places.
-Also set the name of your application in the `settings.py` file:
+Also set the name of your application in the `settings.py` file to something other than `ChucksList`:

     # Used for a default title
     APP_NAME = 'ChucksList'